-the commencement, enrollment or results of our clinical trials of any future clinical trials we may conduct, or changes in the development status of our product candidates;
+- the commencement, enrollment or results of our clinical trials of any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for any product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the success of competitive products or announcements by potential competitors of their product development efforts; - adverse results from, delays in or termination of clinical trials; - · adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - unanticipated serious safety concerns related to the use of our product candidates; - changes in financial estimates by us or by any equity research analysts who might cover our stock; - · conditions or trends in our industry;

-- any delay in our regulatory filings for any product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the success of competitive products or announcements by potential competitors of their product development efforts; - adverse results from, delays in or termination of clinical trials; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - unanticipated serious safety concerns related to the use of our product candidates; - changes in financial estimates by us or by any equity research analysts who might cover our stock; - conditions or trends in our industry; - changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts: - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, capital commitments or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - trading volume of our common stock; - sales of common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - · general political and economic conditions; and - · other events or factors, many of which are beyond our control.
+- changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, capital commitments or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - · trading volume of our common stock; - sales of common stock by us, our insiders or our other stockholders, or issuances by us of shares of our common stock in connection with strategic transactions; - · expiration of market stand-off or lock-up agreements; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.

 The stock market in general, and the Nasdaq Capital Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Broad market and industry factors, including worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic and the ongoing armed conflict in Ukraine, may negatively affect the market price of our common stock, regardless of our actual operating performance.
+Broad market and industry factors, including worsening economic conditions and other adverse effects or developments relating to global, regional, or local public health crises or other emergencies or natural disasters, may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The realization of any of the above risks or any of a broad range of other risks, including those described in this section, could have a significant and material adverse impact on the market price of our common stock.